mmSPSE-PO/VSDProjekt/README.md

 This is a project for competition from VSD.
 [http://vsdprojekt.azurewebsites.net/](http://vsdprojekt.azurewebsites.net/)

+These are features on the website not ticked are in progress.
 > As user you can:
 > * [x] register
 >> add to your profile: